xiahei/leetcode/README.md

 # leetcode
-This repository is used to record the process of exercising.
+This repository is used to record process of exercising.